 High-speed video observation was applied during slug flow.
-The camera images show the generation of slug flow from the inlet of the test-section (Fig. 5).
-Immediately after the inlet, a stratified flow is observed with slight waves generated by the high air velocity.
-One of these waves grows rapidly and develops into a slug, which travels along the channel.
-At the slug front, an important droplet entrainment is visible which is driven by the air flow through the gap on top of the slug.
+The camera images show the generation of slug flow (Fig. 5).
+Immediately after the inlet a stratified flow is observed with slight waves generated by the high air velocity.
+One of these waves grows rapidly and develops into a slug which travels along the channel.
+At the slug front an important droplet entrainment is visible which is driven by the air flow through the gap on top of the slug.

 The hydraulic jump in a closed channel

-At high water flow rates, especially when the inlet blade is inclined down, a hydraulic jump can be realised in the test-section.
-The hydraulic jump is the discontinuous transition between super- and subcritical flow and is characterised by a steep rising of the water surface.
-From high-speed video observations and the interface capture algorithm, the probability distribution of the water levels was calculated in each vertical cross-section and was represented in a picture of the test-section (Fig. 6).
+At high water flow rates, especially when the inlet blade is inclined down, a hydraulic jump can be occured in the test-section.
+The hydraulic jump is a discontinuous transition between super- and subcritical flow and is characterised by a steep rising of the water surface.
+From high-speed video observations and the interface capture algorithm the probability distribution of the water levels was calculated in each vertical cross-section and was ploted in a picture of the test section (Fig. 6).
 This shows both the structure and the dynamics of the interface.

-Fig. 6: Representation of the probability distribution of the water level measured in a hydraulic jump
+Fig. 6: Visualization of the probability distribution of the water level measured in a hydraulic jump

 The Horizontal Air/Water Channel is:

 - a OECD-NEA Benchmark test facility and

 - a reference test facility for the German CFD-network program.